sam-trejo/ah_ancestry/__README.txt

 **********************************************************
-****** "F_binscatter"
+****** "F_polynimial"
 **********************************************************

-Produces binned scatterplots with fractional polynomials and confidence intervals across SES, gender, immigrant, and language use.
+Produces polynomial scatterplots with fractional polynomials and confidence intervals across SES, gender, immigrant, and language use.

 data in: ah_clean.dta